NREL/HPC/docs/Friendly_User/Applications/pytorch.md

     ```

 ## PyTorch Example
-Below we present a simple convolutional neual network example for getting started using PyTorch with Kestrel GPUs.
+Below we present a simple convolutional neural network example for getting started using PyTorch with Kestrel GPUs.
 The original, more detailed version of this example can be found in the pytorch tutorials repo [here](https://github.com/pytorch/tutorials/blob/main/beginner_source/blitz/cifar10_tutorial.py).

 ??? example "CIFAR10 example"
     ```